Wellbeing at Christ Church School

 Happiness Project

-The aim of the Happiness Project was to develop and embed understanding of ways to keep ourselves and others happy.
+The aim of our Happiness Project is to develop and embed understanding of ways to keep ourselves and others happy.

 Each week we had assemblies, work in all classes, workshops, visitors and parent and staff workshops to teach children about positive mental health.

-The ten themes were: Setting goals, Giving, Friends and Family, Try Something New, Emotions, Health Body, Simplicity (Mindfulness), Celebrating Differences, Resilience and Belonging.
+The ten themes were: Setting goals, Giving, Friends and Family, Try Something New, Emotions, Health Body, Simplicity, Celebrating Differences, Resilience and Belonging.

-Click here to see our Happiness Project leaflet.
+Click here to see our evaluation report from our latest Happiness Project.

 Continued focus on wellbeing